-The City of Lyons conducts laboratory tests for more than eighty (80) drinking water parameters on a periodic basis determined by the Georgia Department of Natural Resources Environmental Protection Division Drinking Water Program and/or the United States Environmental Protection Agency.
-Generally, samples are collected in City of Lyons for analysis of inorganic compounds, volatile organic compounds, lead and copper once in a three (3) year cycle whereas nitrate-nitrites, total trihalomethanes / haloacetic acids are sampled once a year.
+The City of Lyons water system is tested for more than eighty (80) drinking water parameters on a periodic basis determined by the Georgia Department of Natural Resources Environmental Protection Division Drinking Water Program and/or the United States Environmental Protection Agency.
+Generally, samples are collected in City of Lyons for analysis of inorganic compounds, volatile organic compounds, lead and copper once in a three (3) year cycle whereas nitratenitrites, total trihalomethanes / haloacetic acids are sampled once a year.
 The State analyzes samples for synthetic organic compounds once in a three (3) year cycle for all wells except Well 204 which is sampled and analyzed quarterly.
 Sample/testing schedules are based on initial contaminant level assessments and can be changed by EPD if deemed necessary.
 EPD may also issue waivers for the analysis of any of the mentioned compounds if analytical data shows that the distributed drinking water in this area is not vulnerable to contamination from these chemicals.
 On a monthly basis six (6) drinking water samples are collected and analyzed by Tindall Enterprises, Inc. These samples are collected throughout the system and rotated among designated sampling sites.

-During 2017, the City of Lyons water system was sampled and analyzed for bacteriological content, nitrate-nitrite, total trihalomethanes and haloacetic acids.
+During 2018, the City of Lyons water system was sampled and analyzed for bacteriological content, nitrate-nitrite, synthetic organic compounds, total trihalomethanes and haloacetic acids.
 All detected contaminants are delineated in the accompanying charts.
 Any constituents not listed in the accompanying charts had results less than the detection limits and/or maximum contaminant levels.
-We are proud to inform you that City of Lyons had no violations of water quality parameters during 2017.
+We are proud to inform you that City of Lyons had no violations of water quality parameters during 2018.

-Twenty (20) representative locations have been selected throughout your community where lead and copper analyses are conducted on a periodic basis.
+While analyses of lead and copper were not performed during 2018, it is important for you to know about the lead and copper levels in your water system.
+During the last sampling event, twenty (20) representative locations throughout your community were sampled and analyzed for the presence of lead and copper.
 Even though the City of Lyons had NO facilities which exceeded the action level for lead or copper, analysis indicates the presence of some service lines containing both lead and copper.

 Lead and copper are metals naturally found throughout the environment in soil and water.
 These metals can also be found in lead, copper, or brass household plumbing pipes and fixtures.
-Even consumer products sure as paints, pottery, and pewter can contain lead and/or copper.
+Even consumer products such as paints, pottery, and pewter can contain lead and/or copper.
 Corrosion or deterioration of lead or copper-based materials, as well as erosion of natural deposits can release these metals into the drinking water.